 But even if you've had to sacrifice your Sunday lifts so you can attend brunch at your girlfriend's parents' house, we'll bet you still have a little time to get your sweat on.
 That's why we've created this 10-minute workout program.
 It's designed to kick-start your heart rate and burn a few calories, even when your schedule conspires against you.
 Plus, there's no equipment necessary—your bodyweight alone will suffice.

-How to Do It: Perform the workout four to six times a week.
+Perform the workout four to six times a week.
 Set a timer for however long you have to train—even if you've got only 10 minutes.
-Complete as many reps as you can of each exercise in turn, and count them.
+Complete as many reps as you can of each exercise, and count them.
 Stop the set when your form breaks, and rest as needed.
 Make note of your total number of reps for the workout.

 Begin your next workout with the exercise that ended your previous session.